 Why Big Maths?

-- The objectives are clearly matched to the new 2014 National Curriculum objectives for Maths
+- The objectives are clearly matched to the National Curriculum objectives for Maths

 - It improves mental maths skills and confidence by making the basics more routine, through the whole school